KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 ***********

 In this chapter, you learned about the fundamental concepts of OpenXR and created a project you will use to build your OpenXR application.
 Now that we have this basic application up and running, we will start to set up OpenXR.

+Below is a download link to a zip archive for this chapter containing all the C++ and CMake code for all platform and graphics APIs.
+Note that Chapter2 is renamed to Chapter1 is the archive and repository folder.

+:download:`Chapter1.zip <../build/eoc_archs/Chapter1.zip>`